 The decisions of the Court of Appeals are final in traffic infraction and misdemeanor cases where no incarceration is imposed, in domestic relations matters, and in cases originating before administrative agencies or the Virginia Workers’ Compensation Commission.
 However, the Supreme Court of Virginia may review those decisions as well if it finds that a decision of the Court of Appeals involves a substantial constitutional question as a determinative issue or matters of significant precedential value.
 Except in those cases where the decision of the Court of Appeals is final, any party aggrieved by a decision of the Court of Appeals may petition the Supreme Court for an appeal.

 The Court of Appeals is located in the Supreme Court Building and the attached Rose & Lafoon Building in Richmond, with additional hearing locations around the state.
-The court is composed of eleven judges, each elected to an eight-year term by a majority of members of the General Assembly.
+The court is composed of seventeen judges, each elected to an eight-year term by a majority of members of the General Assembly.
 A chief judge is appointed by a majority vote of the judges and serves a term of four years.

 Virginia’s Judicial System; Acts of Assembly 1988 Regular Session (c.
 391), 475; agency history of the Court of Appeals (Record Group 141), compiled in 1995 for the state government records collection, Library of Virginia, Richmond.